GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/python/index.md

 **Required parameters:**

 - scope: (Optional) A scope is an indication by the client that it wants to access some resource.
-- acr_values: (Optional) Required for extened authenication.
-Custom Authentication script from Gluu server.
+- acr_values: (Optional) Required for extended authentication.
+Custom authentication script from Gluu server.
 - prompt: (Optional)
 - custom_params: (Optional) custom parameters
-- protection_access_token: Generated from get_client_token method (Optional, required if oxd-web is used)
+- protection_access_token: Generated from get_client_token method (Optional, required if oxd-https-web is used)

 **Request:**